Sindisil/line_edit/README.md

 tab will be inserted or deleted from the start of line, rather than some number of spaces.

-Tab stops are currently defined as 4 spaces.
+Tab stops are currently defined as 4 spaces or one tab character ('\t').

 ## History
 | Key Binding                  | Action                                  |